Appeal to the Upper Tribunal

 If your amount goes down, you do not owe the money.

 You would be owed backpay if your benefits go up.
-It will be a separate payment and can take about 6 weeks.
+It will be a separate payment and can take a few weeks.
 You will be paid your new rate from the next benefit payment.

 Affecting other benefits